smurferson1/MineControl/README.md

 ## DISCLAIMERS

-- MineControl is NOT guaranteed to work correctly or protect your computer in all circumstances.
+- While it is designed to improve your mining experience, MineControl is *not* guaranteed to work correctly, and it cannot protect your hardware or mining profits in all circumstances.
 It is in development and subject to being shit, making mistakes, or missing *YOUR* mistakes. **USE AT YOUR OWN RISK**.
-Please configure MineControl carefully and watch it for a while to be sure it's doing what you intend.
-Your temps and power usage *CAN* go too high if you misconfigure MineControl or it makes a booboo.
+Please configure MineControl carefully.
+Your temps and power usage **can** go higher than intended if you misconfigure MineControl or it makes a booboo.
+- MineControl is *complex* and not for the unprepared.
+Please don't leave MineControl running unattended until you're confident that it's doing what you intended.
-- MineControl won't do nefarious things like take your mining profits or send anything to anyone, **AS LONG AS YOU DOWNLOADED IT FROM THIS GITHUB REPO**.
-Feel free to inspect the code or compile yourself, but DO NOT download MineControl from anywhere or anyone else, since software can easily be compromised by attackers and redistributed in a nearly identical form.
+- MineControl won't do nefarious things like take your mining profits or send *anything* outside of your PC, **AS LONG AS YOU DOWNLOADED IT FROM THIS GITHUB REPO**.
+Feel free to inspect or compile the code yourself, but **do not** download MineControl from anywhere or anyone else, since software can easily be compromised by attackers and redistributed in a nearly identical form.
 - As with most other software developed in free time for fun, there is no guarantee from the developer to provide support or updates of any kind.

 ## Key Features